GoobyFRS/bluebotpc-web/pages/pc.md

 ---
 # IT Services

-I know that rural communities have unique IT challenges.
+We know that rural communities have unique IT challenges.
 Talent and hardware availability are just the tip of the iceberg.
-If you need IT support in the Home, Shop, Farm, Small or Medium-sized business; we are here to help!
+If you need IT support at Home, or in the Shop, Farm, Small-Medium-sized business; we are here to help!
 We can support just about any type of device if the documentation for it is available.

-- Desktop and Laptop Hardware Repairs
+- Desktop & Laptop Repairs
 - Malware/Virus Removal
-- Smart TV serup
+- Smart TV setup
 - Home Network Setup and Support
-- Printer Setup and Troubleshooting
+- Printer Setup and Support
 - Custom PC Builds and Upgrades
 - Nikon Camera Services
-- Educational Services

 ## Desktop and Laptop Repair